#METOO I lived the Handmaid's Tale in Independence, Oregon: Escaped OfMartin - Marty Warner in 1996

-Barbara A. May, PhD, RN PMHP, wrote a two-page MEMO to Kingsley Click, Oregon Court Administrator, reporting the abuse I suffered in Judge Paula Brownhill’s courtroom– TO NO AVAIL.
+I reported the marital rapes I suffered to the Polk County Sheriff's office per the recommendation of my physicians - to no avail.
+Judge Paula Brownhill’s courtroom– TO NO AVAIL.
 We wrote our letters of complaint because Judge Brownhill serves as “chair” of the Oregon State Advisory Board Committee.
-I was shocked to receive a personal email from Judge Paula Brownhill asking me what was my problem was.
+I was shocked to receive a personal email from Judge Paula Brownhill asking me "what is your problem."
 I did not respond to Judge Brownhill’s email and found it inappropriate for her to have contacted me.

 I reported the marital rapes I suffered to the Polk County Sheriff's office per the recommendation of my physicians - to no avail.

 I reported HIPPA violations by Dr. Charles Kuttner, Portland, Oregon (including documentation - to NO AVAIL.
 Dr. Kuttner revealed personal client information , including my personal phone number while I was living under an "At Risk" address protection program with Mr. Amiotte without my permission.
 Mr. Amiotte took good notes and would use that information to exploit and abuse me. with Mr. Amiotte without the permission of his clients, including me.
 Mr. Amiotte took good notes and would use that information to exploit and abuse me.